Working in a Family Business With Your Parents: What No One Says

 Most people who come to me have been having the same conversation for two years.
 Different versions of it.
 Same result.

 They're not stuck because they don't know what to do.
 They're stuck because they know exactly what to do and they know what it's going to cost.
 So they wait.
 They manage the relationship instead of leading the business.
-They keep the peace and call it strategy.

 I work with you.
 Not your parents.
 Not the family together.
 Just you.